NeuroTee/command_line_JS/README.md

 # Command_line ( node js )
 This is a convenient command-line replacement for Linux and MacOS.
 In the future it will appear on windows.

+# Accounts
+Added the ability to register your account.
+For all questions, write to support.
+So far, the accounts are not written to the database, at the moment it is happening locally.
+- login: test
+- password: test
+- role: admin
+This is a test account.

 # Building linux

 ```